The embodied brain: Bridging the brain, body, and behavior with biorealistic neuromechanical models: Testing hypothesized neural controllers through simulation

-Finally, neuromechanical models are also used as a platform to study development, learning, and adaptation in motor control.
-For instance, Roussel \textit{et al.} \citep{roussel_modeling_2021} modeled putative neural circuits at different zebrafish developmental stages to explain the appearance of distinct swimming patterns.
-DeWolf \textit{et al.} \citep{dewolf_neuro-musculoskeletal_2024} studied how adult mice learn adaptive movements by replicating recorded behaviors in a body model and reading out postural and muscle-level features.
-They then modeled how these features might be represented in the brain, identifying how sensorimotor prediction errors might be computed to adapt to unexpected perturbations.
+A key strength of neuromechanical simulations is their ability to extend neural control of behavior to the biomechanical embodiment that implements these control signals in naturalistic settings, which are difficult to study experimentally because neural recordings typically impose body constraints through, for example, tethering.
+For instance, Hoover \textit{et al.} \cite{hoover_neuromechanical_2021} embedded a neuromechanical model within a fluid dynamics simulation to show that the propagation speed of muscle activation in the jellyfish bell matches elastic deformation of the body, producing a resonance that enables efficient swimming.
+Finally, neuromechanical models provide a platform to study development, learning, and adaptation in motor control.
+For instance, Roussel \textit{et al.} \cite{roussel_modeling_2021} modeled putative neural circuits across zebrafish developmental stages to replicate the emergence of distinct swimming patterns.
+In another example, DeWolf \textit{et al.} \cite{dewolf_neuro-musculoskeletal_2024} replicated mouse behavior in a body model to test how sensorimotor prediction errors might be computed in the brain during adaptation to perturbations.